tomhendra/courses/14-fem-beginner/2-getting-started-with-javascript-v2/README.md

 typeof v; // symbol
 ```

-- JS returns `undefined` if a variable has been declared but not assigned, or if a variable has never been declared, which can lead to some confusion.
+- JS returns `undefined` if a variable has been declared but not assigned to, or if a variable has never been declared, which can lead to some confusion.

 ```js
 typeof doesNotExist; // undefined